 This course provides an overview of dental radiology principles and techniques.

-Indicates courses which consist of both a lecture and laboratory component.
 Topics include x-ray production, radiation safety, exposure techniques, film processing and mounting, radiographic findings and patient management.
 The student will practice skills in a supervised clinical laboratory setting.